Biodiversity Net Gain FAQs - Frequently Asked Questions

 If we include the cost of monitoring delivery in the price of a BNG unit, how do we cost this?

-The planning practice guidance states that LPAs can charge a monitoring fee for s106 obligations now.
+The planning obligations planning practice guidance states that LPAs can charge a monitoring fee for s106 obligations.
 BNG can pay for itself over time so LPAs can generate income through monitoring and pre-application fees.
 We have an online forum for the PAS BNG practitioner network, where officers are sharing how they are doing this, including costing monitoring.
 LPA officers can join by filling out this Microsoft Form.
 For conservation covenants, the price agreed for the units should include monitoring arrangements.

 How does provision of habitat for 30 years tie in with other requirements for habitats to be established “in perpetuity”?

 In some other cases, for example mitigation provided for sites or species protected under the Habitats Regulations, the requirement may be for management and maintenance of habitats ‘in perpetuity’.
 It will be up to the planning authority to determine the length of time that it is appropriate and reasonable to require ongoing management and maintenance of habitats as part of the grant of planning permission, taking into account the range of policy and legislative requirements, but the legal requirement for biodiversity gain habitats is 30 years as a minimum.
-The Government’s 2023 consultation response sets out some more information on ‘Securing sites for more than 30 years’.
+Defra’s combining environmental payments guidance covers biodiversity units and nutrient credits, alongside other environmental payments.

 Is it only ‘significant’ on-site habitat increases that need to be maintained for 30 years?
 How is ‘significant’ defined?